 With a lower than average cost of living and 39.5 credits, Marywood's MSAT is a cost effective option for any student.

-The admissions cycle for our 2-year MSAT program (Summer 2020 start) has begun!
-Applications will only be accepted through ATCAS.
-Review of applications starts 1/1/19.
-Admissions decisions are made on a rolling basis and continue until the cohort is full.
-Review of applications ends on 5/1/20.
+The admissions cycle for academic year 2021-2022 has begun.
+Review of applications and admissions decisions are made on a rolling basis and continue until the cohort is full.

 During their 2 years in the MSAT students will have the opportunity to complete a variety of clinical experiences under the supervision of our clinical preceptors.
 In the first year, students will attend clinical and didactic courses simultaneously in order to build a solid foundation of theory and practice.
 Clinical coursework during the second year of the program is fully immersive.
 Students are not required to be on-campus for class, thus enabling them to progress their clinical skills and decision-making towards autonomous practice upon graduation.
 Students can complete the immersive clinical experiences anywhere in the US.